-For market comparisons, the Russell equal-weight is used rather than the Russell 3000 cap weighted index because positions are generally purchased equal weight within each clients' accounts rather than a tilt towards large cap stocks.
+For market comparisons, the Russell Equal Weight is used rather than the Russell 3000 cap weighted index because positions are generally purchased equal weight within each clients' accounts rather than a tilt towards large cap stocks.
 Income stocks are benchmarked to an ETF of preferred stocks, although I also show EQAL.

-The charts that follow reflect the average percent change of positions, regardless of position size.
-Printed return numbers are based on dollars and are in a table below.
+Printed return numbers below each chart are based on dollars and not merely price change.
 Dollar charts are hard to read because the gray basis line varies considerably with buying and selling.
 For consistency the common time frame is for the last twelve months.
 Charts for other time frames are available upon request.